Gabriel Naudé: Biography

 The fastest way was to absorb entire libraries into the collection, advice that Naudé included in his book.
-Naudé plundered second hand book sellers, and Mazarin instructed his ambassadors, government officials and generals to collect books for him.
-Naudé was able to travel Europe, and during one trip that lasted several months he collected over 14,000 volumes.
+Naudé plundered secondhand book sellers, and Mazarin instructed his ambassadors, government officials and generals to collect books for him.
+Naudé was able to travel Europe, and during one trip that lasted several months he collected more than 14,000 volumes.
 By 1648 the library had built up to an estimated at 40,000 volumes.
 It was open on a regular basis and had built up a sizable number (almost 100) of regular patrons, and several staff members to keep it functioning properly.
 It became the first in France to be open for all, without references.

-Mazarin's library was sold by the parlement of Paris during the troubles of the Fronde, and Queen Christina invited Naudé to Stockholm.
-He was not happy in Sweden, and on Mazarin's appeal that he should re-form his scattered library Naudé returned at once.
-But his health was broken, and he died on the journey in Abbeville on 10 July 1653.
+Mazarin's library was sold by the Parlement of Paris during the troubles of the Fronde, and Queen Christina invited Naudé to Stockholm.
+He was not happy in Sweden, and on Mazarin's appeal that he should re-form his scattered library, Naudé returned at once.
+His health was broken, however, and he died on the return journey, in Abbeville on 10 July 1653.

 The friend of Gui Patin, of Pierre Gassendi and all the liberal thinkers of his time, Naudé was no mere bookworm; his books show traces of the critical spirit which made him a worthy colleague of the humorists and scholars who prepared the way for the better known writers of the siècle de Louis XIV.